baylisscg/nodejs-commons/README.md

 with two different PIDs);
 * kill, from another shell, one of the processes (it should be re-spawn immediately with a different PID);
-* execute 'curl -X GET "http://localhost:8080/hogmemory"' from another shell (it should signal too much memory used, its suicide, and another process re-spawned immediately);
+* execute 'curl -X GET "http://localhost:8080/hogmemory"' from another shell (it should signal too much memory used, wait 3s, commit suicide, and another process re-spawned immediately);
+* execute 'curl -X GET "http://localhost:8080/throwuncaught"' from another shell (it should signal an uncaught exception, wait 3s, commit suicide, and another process re-spawned immediately);
 * execute 'ps -ef | grep test', it should show two, and only two, processes.